 - 1. Organise and collate necessary documentation.
-This includes: - Written parental consent.

-- Access to parental contact information in case of emergency (VSWare). - Confidential medical information:
+This includes: - Parental consent (via app see Appendix 2 for sample). - Access to parental contact information in case of emergency (VSWare).

-In the case of excursions, parents/guardians should be requested in the original information letter to communicate any relevant medical information to the lead teacher in advance of the excursion.
+Confidential medical information: In the case of excursions, parents/guardians should be requested in the original information letter to communicate any relevant medical information to the lead teacher in advance of the excursion.